mostmojo/budgety/notes.md

 * Import aspect of any robust app architecture
 * Keep units of code for a project both cleanly separated and organized
-* Encapsulate some data into privacy and expose other data publicly
+* Encapsulate some data privately and expose other data publicly

 ----------

 1; **UI MODULE**

-* Get input values
+* Get input values from form
 * Add new item to UI
 * Update UI